 - Congress would not have to pass a bill to add the new allergens to the list, like they must currently pass the FASTER Act to add sesame.

 More Data on Food Allergy Prevalence and Economic Impacts

 Once the FASTER Act is passed, it will expand research on the prevalence of different types of food allergies in the United States.

 The FASTER Act will also require an NIH study of the economic impact of food allergies in the United States, both on an individual level and a population level.
 This study must be completed within one year of the Act's passing, and the results must be made available to Congress and the public.

 One previous study estimated that parents of food allergic children can face costs of up to $4,200 every year per child, but this study only involved 1643 families.
 The FASTER Act will enable research like this to take place on a larger scale and generate more accurate cost estimates of living with food allergies.
 It will raise more awareness of the financial burden faced by food allergy families.
-In doing so, it will encourage action to help food allergy families financially, research treatments that could lessen this economic impact, and prevent future food allergies in children before they start.
+In doing so, it will encourage action to help food allergy families financially, research treatments that could lessen this economic impact.

 Parents of food allergic children can face costs of up to $4,200 every year per child.